 Are you interested?

-Demaco has some 30 years of experience in the design and production of vacuum insulated liquid hydrogen infrastructures.
+Demaco has some 30 years of experience in designing and producing vacuum insulated infrastructures for liquid hydrogen and all other cryogenic liquids with extremely low temperatures.
+Liquid natural gas, for example, but also liquid nitrogen, liquid oxygen and helium.
 Do you have questions about our services?
 Feel free to contact us or browse through our products and projects for more information.

 Would you like to read more about hydrogen?
 Check out our recent blogs about the energy density of hydrogen and the hydrogen electrolyzer, fossil gas and renewable energy for more.